alozie/afndev/readme.md

     root
       ├── bin     - Contains binaries built by Composer, as well as installation binaries.
       ├── box     - Contains the virtual machine.
       ├── build   - Contains build config files for CI solutions.
-E.g., phing configuration.
+E.g., Phing configuration.
       ├── docroot - The drupal docroot.
 Intentionally .gitignored.
+Created only during builds.
       ├── docs    - Contains high level project documentation.
       ├── git     - Contains configuration files that will be copied into a new project's `.git` directory upon installation.
       ├── hooks   - Contains Acquia Cloud hooks.
-      ├── install - Contains default configuration files for use at install time.
+      ├── install - Contains Project Template configuration files.
+Removed from child projects.
-      ├── patches - Contains private patches to be used by scripts/make.yml.
+      ├── patches - Contains private patches to be used by make.yml.
       ├── scripts - Contains a variety of utility scripts that are not part of the build process.
-      ├── tests   - Contains all test files.
+      ├── tests   - Contains all test files and configuration.

 # Contributing